 The Caumont project offers lithium potential in a well-established area.
 The lithium pegmatites tend to occur in swarms in the volcano-sedimentary units.
 The Caumont property covers a large part of the regional volcano-sedimentary unit, a favourable unit that hosts Nemaska Lithium's Wabouchi deposit and the Lemarre showing.

-No exploration and evaluation expenses were recorded during the three-month period ended November 30, 2024.
+Evaluation and exploration expenses of \$62,867 were incurred during the nine-month period ended May 31, 2025.